DolmaBhuti/My_Music_App/My_Music_App/README.md

 1. Your user authorization Node API.
 See https://github.com/DolmaBhuti/AuthUser_API

 - Your API needs to have a MongoDB database connected, as well as a Redis server and JWT secrets.
+- Name: userAPIBase

 2. Your Spotify Web App's ClientID.

+- Name: clientID

 3. Your Spotify Web App's ClientSecret.

+- Name: clientSecret

   Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Technologies Used